Cape sugarbird

 The Cape sugarbird (Promerops cafer) is one of the eight bird species endemic to the Fynbos biome of the Western Cape and Eastern Cape provinces of South Africa.

+Taxonomy

+The Cape sugarbird was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
+He placed it with the bee-eaters in the genus Merops and coined the binomial name Merops cafer.
+Linnaeus specified the type locality as Ethiopia but this was changed to the Cape of Good Hope by the French zoologist Mathurin Jacques Brisson in 1760.
+The Cape sugarbird is now placed in the genus Promerops that was introduced for the species by Brisson in 1760.
+The species is monotypic: no subspecies are recognised.

 Description

 The Cape sugarbird is a grey-brown bird that is easily recognisable by a spot of yellow under its tail and the very long tail feathers present in males.
 The male is 34–44 cm long, and the shorter-tailed, shorter-billed, and paler breasted female 25–29 cm long.
 Another characteristic of the Cape sugarbird is the sound it makes when it flies.
 The main flight feathers are arranged in such a way that when the bird beats its wings, a frrt-frrt sound is made with the intention of attracting females.

 Distribution and status

 The Cape sugarbird is distributed throughout most of the fire driven ecosystem of the Fynbos in South Africa, the dominant vegetation type of the Cape Floral Region where there are flowering proteas and ericas.
 It is most common in areas that have not burnt recently, and almost absent from recently burnt areas.
 It is also found in gardens in summer when most proteas are not in flower, but urban birds are associated with greater stress measures.
 With a large population and extensive range, the Cape sugarbird is evaluated as Least Concern on the IUCN Red List of Threatened Species.